phalcon/documentation/docs/response.md

     ->send();
 ```

-For applications that need to add content to the response based on certain criteria (various `if` statements for
-instance), you can use the `appendContent()` method, which will just add the new content to the existing one stored in
+For applications that need to add content to the response based on certain criteria (various `if` statements for instance), you can use the `appendContent()` method, which will add the new content to the existing one stored in the component.
-the component.

 ## Headers

 The HTTP headers are a very important part of the HTTP response since they contain information regarding the response.
 Information such as the status, content type, cache, etc. is wrapped in the headers.
-The [Phalcon\Http\Response][http-response] object offers methods that allow you to manipulate those headers based on
-your application workflow and needs.
+The [Phalcon\Http\Response][http-response] object offers methods that allow you to manipulate those headers based on your application workflow and needs.

 Setting headers using the response object only requires you to call the `setHeader()` method.